NodCaleb/MovieCatalog/README.md

 dotnet test
 ```

-## Configuring
-All configuration is being set int the `appsettings.json` file.

-Add connection string to database in the `ConnectionStrings:DefaultConnection` property.

 ## Running
 Navigate to solution directory and run appropriate command:
 ```bash
 dotnet run --project ./MovieCatalog.AppHost/MovieCatalog.AppHost.csproj
 ```
-This will run Aspire app host containing Movie catalog Web API.
+This will run Aspire app host containing Movie catalog Web API and additional containers required.

 ## Health check
 Use this endpoint to check if Web API is healthy: